RichardPalladino/brownie_arbitrum_tests/README.md

 ---- Add this factory 0xCe9240869391928253Ed9cc9Bcb8cb98CB5B0722 -- Chronos

 * Stargate factory may match UniswapV2, but their LP contract is non-standard -- remove from the group

+# Todo (now or later)
+1. Finish validating the "max fees" for each DEX
+2. Re-label "average_fee" to "max_fee"
+3. Eventually be able to handle each DEX's dynamic or varying fees individually